cloud66/help-old/_posts/how-to/1950-09-26-implementing-faye.md

 #### 1. RAILS&#95;ROOT/.cloud66/deploy&#95;hooks.yml

-[Redeployment hooks](/stack-features/redeployment-hook.html) allow you to take action at various points during a build and/or deployment on Cloud 66.
+[Deploy hooks](/stack-features/redeployment-hook.html) allow you to take action at various points during a build and/or deployment on Cloud 66.
 This one will run the bash script that we will create in the next step before Rails is installed on your server.

 <pre class='terminal'>
 production: